How does a PRSA pension work?

 - Fees & charges on your PRSA may restrict the growth of your fund.
 Check these charges before you choose a PRSA provider.

-- Standard PRSAs have a limited selection of investment funds, compared to Personal Pensions & Non-Standard PRSAs.
+- Standard PRSAs have a limited selection of investment funds, compared to Personal Pensions & Non-Standard PRSAs in Ireland.